Ball-headed War Club with Carvings of Birds and Men

 , Copyright and Cultural Institutions: Guidelines for U.S. Libraries, Archives, and Museums

 , and Copyright Watch

 For more information about the Museum's rights project, including how rights types are assigned, please see our blog posts on copyright

 If you have any information regarding this work and rights to it, please contact firstname.lastname@example.org

 Chippewa (Native American).
 Ball-headed War Club with Carvings of Birds and Men, early 19th century.
 Wood, pigment, 22 1/2 x 6 x 3 in.
 (57.2 x 15.2 x 7.6 cm).
 Brooklyn Museum, Henry L. Batterman Fund and the Frank Sherman Benson Fund, 50.67.84.
 Creative Commons-BY (Photo: Brooklyn Museum, 50.67.84_acetate_bw.jpg)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-This is a ball-headed type of war club.
-The incised designs on the handle include six birds on one side and four (possibly) dancing or fihjting figures on the other.
+Ball-headed war club with incised designs on the handle including six birds on one side and four (possibly) dancing or fighting figures on the other.
 The bird motifs are filled with black paint, the figures with red paint.
 The ball is painted black and there is fire decoration on the handle.

 The painted and incised designs on this club consist of six black gallinaceous birds (prairie chicken-like in silhouette) on one side.
 On the opposite side, two pairs of red human figures run toward one another.
 Each of the four carries a pipe in one hand and, in the other, an upraised arrow in an enigmatic pose.